 The decision to adopt a pet from a shelter is a hugely rewarding one.
 You’re opening your home and your heart to the constant pitter-patter of tiny feet that will fill your life with boundless energy and unconditional love.
-But before you embark on this exciting journey with your new fur-ball, here are five most important questions that you will need to have answers to.
+But before you embark on this exciting journey with your new fur-ball, here are 5 most important things that you will need to know.

 Knowing how the animal came to the shelter is important for you to adjust your behavior and to better understand your new pet’s training needs.
 It’s important for you to know if he came in as a stray who has lived on the streets for a while or if he was a family pet who was later abandoned.
 And broadly, the behavior of an animal off the streets will be quite different from that of one that has spent time with a family.

 There are two important things that you’ll need to remember if you get to know that the pet you’re bringing home has suffered abuse: it isn’t fair to expect any overnight changes in him, and you’ll need to be prepared that there may not be a complete turnaround in his behavior.
-After the abuse that he’s faced, it’ll take time, patience and a lot of hard-work from you to help him learn to trust humans again.
-It’s important to remember that while he may start trusting you, there will always be some parts of him that you cannot help him unlearn.
+After the abuse that he’s faced, it’ll take time, patience and a lot of hard work from you to help him learn to trust humans again.
+It’s important to remember that while he may start trusting you, there will always be some things that you cannot help him unlearn.

-The assessment of his temperament, likes and dislikes can go a long way in determining his comfort around your kids or his behavior with other pets in your family.
+The assessment of his temperament and likes and dislikes can go a long way in determining his comfort around your kids or his behavior with other pets in your family.

 Usually all animals who are up for adoption at the shelter are given a clean bill of health by a vet and are up to date on their vaccinations.
 You may even find a fresh incision on your pet from his recent neutering.
 And when you decide to adopt an animal, you will receive detailed paperwork from the shelter explaining the results of the medical tests and details of the vaccinations that the animal has thus far received.